morgan-vanv/RuneLite_EventsAPI/README.md

 ### TODO:

-- make it even more better
+- make it even more betterer

 ### Future Features / Potential Use Cases